Our Team

 Renee Dickens

 Renee’s background and training is in primary education.
-As an Our Place board member, she seeks to be part of a change that transforms the way people with disability experience community.
+As an Our Place committee member, she seeks to be part of a change that transforms the way people with disability experience community.